 Smart teams break this window into three distinct phases: health assessment at 90 days, deeper engagement at 60 days, and final conversations at 30 days.
 Each phase has a purpose, and feedback collection sits at the center of each.

-But data tells you what happened.
-Feedback tells you why it happened, and that’s where your retention strategy actually works.
+Data tells you what happened.
+Feedback tells you why — and that’s where your retention strategy actually works.

 Asking the Right Questions: Pre-Renewal Feedback That Converts